IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-encoding-and-streaming.md

 ## Creating a Transform

 To prepare media content for streaming, we use a Transform resource that tells Media Services how the source video should be transformed into a streaming video.
 For this example we will use a Transform with the built-in Content Aware Encoding preset.
-This transform will convert our single bitrate input file into a multi-bitrate output that can stream on a wide variety of devices and over a variety of network conditions.
+This transform will convert the video you recorded into a multi-bitrate output that can stream on a wide variety of devices and over a variety of network conditions.

 Add the following code to the end of the file:
 ```csharp